tonyrpark/02-bootstrap-css-tonypark/README.md

 # Bootstrap-Portfolio

 ## Overview
-For this project, I've re-created the simple portfolio done for the [Basic Portfolio](https://github.com/tonyrpark/02-bootstrap-css-tonypark) assignment using the Boostrap CSS framework
+For this project, I've re-created the simple portfolio done for the [Basic Portfolio](https://github.com/tonyrpark/02-bootstrap-css-tonypark) assignment using the Bootstrap CSS framework

 [Click here](https://tonyrpark.github.io/02-bootstrap-css-tonypark/) to launch this project in GitHub Pages